kthrog/VaxStats/protocolReport/policies/depositPolicy.md

 ## Deposit Policy

 To submit a data proposal to VaxStats, follow these steps:
-1. Prepare your data for deposit.
+1. **Prepare your data for deposit.**
 - If needed, convert your data to an appropriate file format.
-For help converting data in PDFs to tabular formats, see the Tabula tutorial below, as well as some guidance on R and Python tools to try.
+For help converting data in PDFs to tabular formats, see our [machine-readable conversion guidance](https://github.com/kthrog/VaxStats/blob/master/protocolReport/policies/depositPolicy.md#converting-documents-to-machine-readable-formats) below.
-2. Ensure that your data is complete, correct, and well-documented.
-The most useful datasets also have:
+2. **Ensure that your data is complete, correct, and well-documented.** The most useful datasets also have:
 - Data descriptions
 - Data dictionaries
 - Data collection summaries and instrumentation information (if applicable)
 - Any associated publications
 - Any other information that could help contextualize the data for reuse
-3. Submit your data and all accompanying documentation, along with the following:
+3. **Submit your data and all accompanying documentation,** along with the following:
 - Data creator contact information
 - All required metadata fields (read more in our metadata profile)
 - Approval for the data to be licensed CC-0 or CC-BY, or some other license as discussed with the VaxStats team